kadlinobit/djspot-be/README.md

-# Strapi application
+# DJ Spot - Backend

-A quick description of your strapi application
+No description yet, but it's coming!